How to walk on water

 An exclusive visit to the Floating Piers

 Other than the sheer scale and audacity of the installation, what is amazing is the fabric itself.
 In the ever-changing light, its colour ranges from yellow, then through saffron and red to a dark burnished gold.
 Folds and footprints in the fabric reflect the light according to different angles, so the colour is always changing.
 The fabric hues perfectly show off the natural colours of the surroundings; with the azure sky, billowing clouds, blue-green water, burnt sienna rooflines, and tree-covered mountains.
 In short, it is breathtaking, a photographer’s dreamland.
 The piers make you acutely aware of the environment and your part in it.
-You feel intensely alive.
+You feel glad to be alive.

 An artwork of joy and beauty

 The Floating Piers is a work of joy and beauty, whether in bright sun, wind or storm, a purely aesthetic experience.
-They are without purpose, except they reveal the natural beauty of Lago Iseo in a unique way and in so doing reveal something about being human too.
+Seemingly without purpose, they reveal the natural beauty of Lago Iseo in a unique way and in so doing reveal something about being human too.
 They are life-affirming, a new way of seeing a landscape that I hold very dear to my heart.
 I can never experience Iseo or a glass of Franciacorta that way again.

 And I can say that I walked on water.
 Hence saying thank you to Christo and Jeanne-Claude is barely enough.

 For Lucia Barzanò and Ursula Thurner, with enormous gratitude for a perfect day.
 I’m glad I spent it with you.